surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 The oscilloscope has four trigger modes:

-- **Free** - Enabled by the default.
+- **Freerun** - Enabled by the default.
 The display never erases and immediately starts writing again at the left as soon as the waveform reaches the right side of the display area.

-- **Rising** This mode retriggers the display every time a waveform peak rises past a certain level.
+- **Rising Edge** This mode retriggers the display every time a waveform peak rises past a certain level.
 This level is set with the **Trigger Level** slider.
 Drag this slider to set the retrigger level above or below the zero crossing.
 The retrigger level will be indicated by a horizontal white line on the display.

-- **Falling** Identical to Rising mode, except that the display retriggers only when the waveform falls past the retrigger level.
+- **Falling Edge** Identical to Rising mode, except that the display retriggers only when the waveform falls past the retrigger level.

-- **Internal** - Retriggers the display at a frequency set by the **Internal Trigger Freq** slider.
+- **Internal Trigger** - Retriggers the display at a frequency set by the **Internal Trigger Freq** slider.
 Values are measured in Hz, and retrigger rates range from as infrequently as 0.441 Hz to as often as 139.4 times a second.
 This mode is useful if you only want to watch a certain part of a waveform.

 In all of the above modes, the **Retrigger Threshold** slider determines how soon the display can be retriggered after the last trigger.
 This threshold is measured in samples, from 1 to 10000.
 For example, if the Retrigger Threshold is set to 450, then the display will not retrigger unless at least 450 samples have passed through the display since the last retrigger.
 This is useful if you absolutely need to see a certain number of samples in your waveform before it refreshes.